Automate Your Mac When You Walk Away

 How to Set It Up

-Create a shortcut in the macOS Shortcuts app.
-Name it something like "Mac Locked".
-Add whatever actions you want.
+Create shortcuts in the macOS Shortcuts app.
+Name them something like "Mac Away" and "Mac Return".
+Add whatever actions you want to each.

-In ProximityLock settings, select "Run Shortcut" as your lock method.
-Enter your shortcut name and that's it.
+In ProximityLock settings, select "Run Shortcut" as your action.
+Enter your away shortcut name, and optionally configure a different shortcut for when you return.

-When your Bluetooth device goes out of range, ProximityLock executes your shortcut.
-You can still lock the screen from within your shortcut if you want by adding Lock Screen or Start Screen Saver action.
+When your Bluetooth device goes out of range, ProximityLock executes your away shortcut.
+When it returns to range, it executes your return shortcut.
+You can still lock the screen from within your away shortcut if you want by adding Lock Screen or Start Screen Saver action.

 Why?